 If you’re in a hurry, and you’re trying to get a quick comparison of All-Clad vs. Made In, here are the highlights.

 Note: I dive much deeper into each of these sections throughout this comparison.

-Product Offerings: All-Clad offers over a dozen cookware collections, each with unique materials, construction, design, and features.
+Product Offerings: All-Clad offers several cookware collections, each with unique materials, construction, design, and features.
 Made In offers three types of cookware (5-ply stainless steel, carbon steel, and non-stick), but only one version of each.

 Construction and Materials: All-Clad and Made In both offer fully-clad stainless steel cookware.
 However, Made In only offers one type of construction: 5-ply with a triple-layer aluminum core.
 All-Clad offers 2-ply, 3-ply, 4-ply, and 5-ply construction with various core materials, depending on the collection.
 Made In offers carbon steel pans, which deliver the heat retention of cast iron and heat control of stainless steel.
 Currently, All-Clad doesn’t manufacture carbon steel cookware.